We try to do our bit for the community, and have four short eLearning courses that are free to anyone:

 - SEND Code of Practice 2015 (England)

 We also have a free web resource for teachers in developing countries, which is accessible on feature and smart phones.

-We met with UNESCO to discuss offering our SEND courses in developing countries, in support of their Education for All goals.
+We met with UNESCO (Visit their website) to discuss offering our SEND courses in developing countries, in support of their Education for All goals.
 Their advice was that a free general teaching skills resource, accessible on feature and SMART phones, would be more useful.